jeremypoulain/nlplay/readme.md

 # NLPlay

 ## What is NLPlay?
-NLPlay is a toolbox / repository, centralizing implementations of key NLP algorithms ,to tackle Text Classification, Sentiment Analysis & Question Answering problems.
+NLPlay is a toolbox / repository, centralizing implementations of key NLP algorithms in one place,to tackle Text Classification, Sentiment Analysis & Question Answering problems.
-The idea is to have a collection of ready to use algorithms & building blocks , to allow people to perform rapid benchmarks over standard datasets or their own ones.
+The idea is to have a collection of ready to use algorithms & building blocks , to allow people to quickly benchmark/customize those different model architectures, over standard datasets or their own ones.

 ## Supported models & features